rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 Anyone may participate in peer review which is expressed by comments in the pull request.
 Typically, reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
-PR should be reviewed first on the conceptual level before focusing on code style or grammar fixes.
+Please, first review PR on the conceptual level before focusing on code style or grammar fixes.

 ### Repository maintainers

+Pull request merge requirements:
-For the pull request to be merged we require (a) that all CI test should pass and (2) at least two "accepts"/ACKs from the repository maintainers – and no main reasonable "rejects"/NACKs from anybody who reviewed the code.
+- all CI test should pass,
+- at least two "accepts"/ACKs from the repository maintainers
+- no reasonable "rejects"/NACKs from anybody who reviewed the code.

 Current list of the project maintainers: